-Caution: Prior to uninstalling, make a copy of the Speedstack folder structure and store in a safe place.
+Caution: Prior to uninstalling, make a copy of the Speedstack folder structure and data files and store in a safe place.

 To uninstall the Speedstack software:

 Windows XP

 Click the Windows Start button and choose Settings and Control Panel.
 Double-click Add/Remove Programs and choose Speedstack from the list.
 Click Remove.